-Reporting solutions showcase data for consumption by business stakeholders.
+Reporting software showcase data for consumption by business stakeholders.
 Some of these reporting tools also provide other features that improve how you deliver those data presentations and how the team reacts to unexpected changes in data.
-Look for these features to enhance your reporting solution.
+Look for these features to enhance your reporting software.

 Embedded analytics are data visualizations that are coded into a separate application or tool and update automatically via a data feed from the reporting platform.
 These tools make it possible to pull a few charts from your reports into an application where they are easily accessible to business users.

 These analytics can be used to provide reporting to customers within a mobile app, give software as a service its own embedded reporting tools, or provide interactive dashboards.

 At the most basic level, the best reporting tools provide charts and graphs that employees, clients, or stakeholders use to perform analysis and draw conclusions from the data.
 Predictive and prescriptive analytics, like those found in Cognos by IBM, use artificial intelligence or machine learning algorithms to train models that predict the probability of potential outcomes.
 These models can account for previous market and human factors that you define and can be trained to manipulate data according to hundreds of other factors.
 Predictive and prescriptive analytics tools take the human bias out of prediction and can set up infinitely complicated if-then scenarios.